 Finally, the preregistered Experiment 4 examined if motion tracking is superior to keyboard-RT when probing unconscious processing.
 In line with my predictions, both of which yielded robust effects.
 This result goes beyond previous studies, as the current design included stringent awareness measures, with trial by trial subjective and objective measures, mitigating previous criticisms attributing unconscious effects to residual undetected awareness (Merikle, 1992; Peters & Lau, 2015; Zerweck et al., 2021).
 Similarly, the unconscious effect could not result from regression to the mean of the awareness measurement (Shanks, 2017), since no participants were excluded for seeing the prime.
 To conclude, this experiment provides strong evidence for an unconscious word repetition effect, in line with previous studies reporting similar effects (yet with somewhat less strict awareness measures; REF).

 Importantly, this experiment demonstrated how motion tracking can be beneficial to the study of unconscious processes.
 Unlike keyboard responses, which are one dimensional and mark the outcome of the decision process, the reaching measure allows tracking the decision as it unfolds (ref), including changes of mind and online corrections of response (Resulaj et al., 2009; Song & Nakayama, 2009).
 This type of behavior is particularly interesting in priming experiments because it might reflect a strong conflict between the prime and the target.
-Additionally, since participants can regret and self-correct during the trial, the number of incorrect responses (which are excluded from analysis) is reduced, as was indeed the case in the motion tracking session compared with the keyboard session in Experiment 4 (though notably, there more trials were excluded due to too slow responses).
+Additionally, since participants can regret and self-correct during the trial, the number of incorrect responses (which are excluded from analysis) is reduced, as was indeed the case in the motion tracking session compared with the keyboard session in Experiment 4 (though notably, there more trials were excluded due to early or late responses).

 Contrary to my hypothesis, the effect size in the keyboard condition was comparable to that found for the movement duration variable, and numerically larger than the effect found for the reach area measure.
 This result contrasts with the finding of Xiao et al. (2015), which suggested an advantage for mouse tracking over keyboard responses.
 One possible explanation for this discrepancy might stem from the different form of movement tracking; while I used a camera-based motion tracking for reaching movements, Xiao and colleagues have used mouse tracking, which might be more sensitive than reaching responses.
 However, reaching is held to be more intuitive than mouse pointing, which places less constraints on movements (Desmurget et al., 1997; Palluel-Germain et al., 2004) and accordingly is considered to be more sensitive to subtle effects (ref).
 Indeed, previous findings showed that reaching responds faster and with greater curvatures to changes of mind than mouse tracking (Moher & Song, 2019).